sangeetha2521/Bike-service-web-app/README.md

 This application is for owners of Bike service stations.
 It helps the owners to list all the services they offer.
 Customers can choose one or more services to book

-BikeService Application
+BikeService Application:

 Welcome to the BikeService application!
 This application provides a platform for managing bike services and related activities.

-Running the Application
+Running the Application:

 To run the application, follow these steps:

 Make sure you have Node.js and npm installed on your machine.